 It’s actually my go-to drink after a workout!

 Camping in China has become a favorite pastime for those who are both adventurous and love the great outdoors.

 With a little research, you’ll find many travel companies, such as Wanna Travel, that offer different outdoor adventures.

-From camping on the Great Wall to camping by the beach, these travel companies offer it all.
+From camping on the Great Wall to camping on Shenzhen’s beaches, these travel companies offer it all.